 Peter is the treasurer of the Shrewsbury Film Society, which he helped to found in 2011.
 He works as Assistant headteacher at Adams’ Grammar School in Newport.
 Between 2007 and 2011 he chaired the global board of Amnesty International.
 Peter has lived in Shrewsbury for 15 years.

 Camilla has worked freelance in the visual arts for fifteen years, developing curatorial and outreach projects for Museums and Art Galleries, the Public Catalogue Foundation and the BBC.
 In 2013 she delivered the award-winning outreach initiative “Masterpieces in Schools” for the BBC and the PCF, which took high value paintings to schools in disadvantaged communities across the UK for a day.
 Her work focusses on making the visual arts accessible for all, regardless of education, income or background.

-Andrew is the Shropshire Council member for the Quarry and Coton Hill ward, which includes Belmont where the Hive is located.
+Andrew is the retired Shropshire Council member for the Quarry and Coton Hill ward, which includes Belmont where the Hive is located.
 Andrew is a director, writer and performer who has formerly worked for the Shropshire education service and Pentabus Theatre.
 He currently works with established group Shropshire Youth Theatre, who rehearse at the Hive, providing opportunities for young people to gain training in theatre skills.

 Debbie has a background in a broad commercial activities including brand development having run her own business.
 Debbie is academically qualified as a barrister and works as a Senior Legal Officer for a Housing Association.
 Her personal interests in dance, music and art provide her with an empathy with the work that the Hive achieves and having attended a team building event hosted by the Hive in 2014, Debbie is enthusiastic about the benefits to individuals and teams that are delivered through the projects run at the Hive.